 Frosting your Mardi Gras King Cake

 As many king cakes as I’ve seen (ok.. eaten), there are really two types of icing that prevail.
-One being a typical glazed frosting, sort of like really thick donut glaze, and the other being a sugary donut glaze and then completely covered in sugar sprinkles.
+One being a typical glazed frosting, sort of like really thick donut glaze, and the other being a sugary donut glaze and then completely covered in sugar sprinkles (affiliate link).
 Now, there’s no wrong answer here, but I am FIRMLY in the sugar sprinkles camp.
 I love the flavor of the icing, but with the crunch and texture of the sugar.
 It just adds a little twinkle to the cake.

 That’s pretty much it!
 It seems like a lot and sort of intimidating, but you got this!
 It’s not bad at all.
-Even if it takes a but to get the hang of how it looks, you won’t go wrong with the taste.
+Even if it takes a bit to get the hang of how it looks, you won’t go wrong with the taste.

 As always, feel free to drop me a comment or question below!
 I’ll do my best to help if I can!